 I spent most of last weekend at Platoon Kunsthalle in Gangnam for their Urban Void project.
-In collaboration with Beyond Art, who made this video for the event, Platoon have been championing Korean and international artists at their venue for approximately the last week.
+In collaboration with Beyond Art, who made for the event, Platoon have been championing Korean and international artists at their venue for approximately the last week.

 As well as spending Saturday night at Platoon’s rooftop party, I also took part in a silkscreen workshop on Sunday (#hungover) with Vault 49, a New York media company who specialise in creating authentic art for ad campaigns.
 They had been invited mainly to create a 1000 square ft. mural within the venue, which you can see in the pictures at the bottom of the page.